-Beyond Annoying: How To Identify The Sounds of A Troublesome Snore
+Beyond Annoying: How To Identify The Sounds Of A Troublesome Snore

 "During the first minute he has regular rhythmic snoring," Voigt says.
 "Then, in the second minute he has a pause, (apnea) or no breathing, followed by a big gasp for air."

 Often, people with sleep apnea don't wake to consciousness, so they don't know they have a problem.
-So, if you sleep with someone who snores, you're in a good position to help flag the issue.
+If you sleep with someone who snores, you're in a good position to help flag the issue.
 Then, it's best to get it checked out by a doctor who can diagnose the problem.